-General administrative expenses for the three-month period ended August 31, 2017, consisted mainly of general office expenditures, travel expenses, promotional activities and the Company's claim renewal expenses.
-The increase of \$38,715 from the previous period was due to an increase in travel expenses, bank charges and cost for attending to conferences offset by a decrease in claim renewal expenses and promotional activities.
+General administrative expenses for the three-month period ended February 28, 2018, consisted mainly of general office expenditures, travel expenses, promotional activities and the Company's claim renewal expenses.
+The increase of \$32,460 change from the previous period was mainly due to an increase in claims renewal of the Company, insurance and penalty interest from the notice of objection offset by a decrease in travel expenses.